A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Theta Lifts with Polynomials

 Indeed, both Corollary 6.3 and Corollary 14.2 of \cite{[B1]} involve sums over binomial coefficients of the form $\binom{A+D-2j}{A-2j}=\binom{A+D-2j}{D}$ for $A$ and $D$ non-negative integers with $D<C$ which are independent of $j$.
-This expression is a polynomial function of $j$ of degree $D<C$, hence our Lemma applies for both cases.
+This expression is a polynomial function of $j$ of degree $D<C$, so that our Lemma \ref{binompol} applies for both cases.

 Somewhat more disturbing are the assertions in Corollary 6.3 and Theorem 10.3 of this reference which state that certain expressions are polynomials in an oriented norm 1 vector $v_{1}$ in a Lorentzian space.
 Indeed, in our notation (with $v \mapsto p_{v}$), the ``wall crossing formula'' from Corollary 6.3 states that the difference between the values of the theta lift on two adjacent Weyl chambers $W$ and $\widetilde{W}$ with separating ``wall'' $\lambda^{\perp}$ for $(\lambda,W)>0$ is